sphakka/authelia/docs/content/en/integration/openid-connect/introduction.md

 | preferred_username |  string  |      username      | The username the user used to login with |
 |        name        |  string  |    display_name    |          The users display name          |

+### Special Scopes

+The following scopes represent special permissions granted to a specific token.

+#### authelia.authz.bearer

+This scope allows the granted access token to be utilized with the bearer authorization scheme on endpoints protected via Authelia.

+The following considerations should be taken into account:

+- The user who grants consent for the token is effectively the user who is considered for the authorization rule processing.
+- The audience of the token is also considered and if the token does not have an audience which is an exact match or the prefix of the URL being requested the authorization will automatically be denied.
+- At this time each request using this scheme will cause a lookup to be performed on the authentication backend.

+These rules effectively give both administrators and end-users fine-grained control over which endpoints can utilize this authorization scheme as administrators will be required to allow each individual URL prefix which can be requested and end users will be able to request individual audiences from the allowed list (effectively narrowing the audience of the token).

 ## Signing and Encryption Algorithms

 [OpenID Connect 1.0] and OAuth 2.0 support a wide variety of signature and encryption algorithms.
 Authelia supports